Pavel Bazin

 png

-Did you expect it?
-It seems that learning rate >= 2 is diverged.
-It can be nicely seen on [3, 2] plot, with name H. We converge for a while, but after it, we actually start to diverge, go in opposite direction.
+Did you expect that?
+It seems that learning rate >= 2 diverged.
+It can be nicely seen on [3, 2] plot.
+We converge for a while, but after that it start diverging, move in a reverse direction.

 Conclusion